Applying for LSCC Admission while on Academic Suspension from Your Previous College

 Write / Submit Your Appeal

-Click the link to the left to submit your appeal in writing (online) and follow the instructions on the provided form.
-Your written appeal should address the circumstances that led to your academic suspension.
+Click the link to the left to submit your online written appeal and follow the instructions on the provided form.
+Your written appeal should address the circumstances that led to your academic suspension and the steps you intend to take which will lead you to improved academic performance.
 Please note all extenuating circumstances which affected your ability to successfully complete your courses.
 The Admissions Appeals Committee will review admissions appeals from students whose files are completed three or more days before the beginning of a semester.